RishabhClaystack/RishabhClaystack/README.md

 - 👋 Hi, I’m @Rishabh Mishra from Claystack
 - 👀 I’m interested in Blockchain,Javascript
 - 🌱 I’m currently learning Solidity.
-- 💞️ I’m looking to collaborate on Blockchain Projects and dApps
+- 💞️ I’m looking to collaborate on Blockchain Projects, dApps and security.
 - 📫 How to reach me
   - Email: rishabh.mishra@claystack.com

 <!---